 CHBN ask that all volunteers assist with fundraising activities each year, however the station is keen to welcome anyone willing to focus on raising funds.

-This can include identifying and developing new fundraising initiatives, identifying sources of funding, submitting grant applications or selling the station's services to potential supporters.
+This can include finding and developing new fundraising initiatives, identifying sources of funding, submitting grant applications or selling the station's services to potential supporters.

 The station has a diverse music library.
-Although a large number of songs are available electronically, the station still has a CD collection and extensive Vinyl Record Library.
+Although many songs are available electronically, the station still has a CD collection and extensive Vinyl Record library.

-Help is needed keeping the library catalogued correctly, adding new music to the library and importing frequently played songs into the computer system.
+Help is needed keeping the library catalogued correctly, adding new music and importing frequently played songs into the computer system.

 Full training in existing software and procedures will be provided.